MP Estate Planning UK

 Legal Implications of Not Having a Will

-By grasping the significance of wills and their role in estate planning, you can take the necessary steps to ensure your family’s future is protected.
-Whether you’re looking to locate wills in official documents or search for testaments in public archives, understanding the process is key to successful estate administration.
+Understanding the significance of wills and their role in estate planning highlights why it’s so important to take the necessary steps to protect your family’s future.
+Whether you’re looking to locate wills in official documents or search for testaments in public archives, knowing the process is key to successful estate administration.
+And beyond simply having a will, it’s worth considering whether additional protection — such as placing your home into a lifetime trust — might be appropriate.
+As Mike Pugh of MP Estate Planning often says, “Trusts are not just for the rich — they’re for the smart.”

 What Public Records Are Available in the UK?

-When searching for a will, it’s essential to understand the types of public records available in the UK.
-The UK maintains a vast array of public records that can be invaluable in tracing a will.
-These records not only provide information about the deceased but also offer insights into their estate and any legal proceedings related to it.
+When searching for a will in England and Wales, it’s essential to understand the types of public records available and how to access them.
+The UK maintains a comprehensive system of public records that can be invaluable when tracing a will or understanding a deceased person’s estate.

 Types of Public Records

-The UK offers various public records, including probate records and birth, marriage, and death certificates.
-Probate records are particularly relevant when searching for a will, as they often contain details about the estate and the executor of the will.
+England and Wales offer various public records relevant to will searches, including probate records and birth, marriage, and death certificates.
+Probate records are the most directly relevant when searching for a will, as they contain the grant of representation and typically a copy of the will itself.

-• Birth, marriage, and death certificates: While not directly related to wills, these records can provide valuable genealogical information and help identify potential beneficiaries or relatives.
+• Birth, marriage, and death certificates: While not directly related to wills, these records provide vital genealogical information that can help identify the correct individual, confirm family relationships, and trace potential beneficiaries or executors.

-Other public records that may be useful include land and property records, which can provide information about the deceased’s assets, and court records, which may contain details about any legal disputes related to the estate.
+Other useful public records include Land Registry records, which show current and historical ownership of property in England and Wales (useful for identifying the deceased’s assets), and court records, which may contain details about any legal disputes related to the estate, including claims under the Inheritance Act 1975.

 Where to Access Public Records

-Public records in the UK can be accessed through various government offices and online platforms.
-The Principal Probate Registry and local probate registries are primary sources for probate records.
-Additionally, the UK’s National Archives hold a vast collection of historical records, including wills and probate records.
+Public records in England and Wales can be accessed through various government offices and online platforms.
+The Principal Probate Registry in London and eleven regional district probate registries are the primary sources for probate records.
+The National Archives at Kew hold historical records, including pre-1858 wills that were proved in the Prerogative Court of Canterbury (PCC) — the most significant probate court before the modern system was established.

 UK public records

-By understanding the types of public records available and where to access them, you can streamline your search for a deceased person’s will in the UK.
+By understanding the types of public records available and where to access them, you can streamline your search for a deceased person’s will in England and Wales.

 How to Begin Your Search for a Will

-When searching for a will, it’s essential to start with a clear plan, gathering crucial information about the deceased.
-This foundational step will guide your search, making it more efficient and effective.
+When searching for a will, it’s essential to start with a clear plan.
+Gathering the right information about the deceased from the outset will guide your search and make it far more efficient.

 Gathering Relevant Information